blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 As Wright and Wright put it,

 > If one cannot prove natal legitimacy, one may be cast out as a bastard.
 The same social standard applies to religious organizations.
-If a religious group cannot prove its descent from one of the recognised traditions, it risks being dismissed as illegitimate.
+If a religious group cannot prove its descent from one of the recognized traditions, it risks being dismissed as illegitimate.

-Nevertheless, there are also examples of teachers who were not initiated into a sampradaya, Ramana Maharshi being a well-known example.
+Nevertheless, there are also examples of teachers who were not initiated into a Sampradaya, Ramana Maharshi being a well-known example.

-A sannyasin belonging to the Sringeri Sharada Peetham once tried to persuade Ramana to be initiated into sannyasa, but Ramana refused.
+A Sanyasi belonging to the Sringeri Sharada Peetham once tried to persuade Ramana to be initiated into Sanyasa, but Ramana refused.